 - Fly: Flights with Cebu Pacific Air are great value and take one hour to reach Cebu from Manila.
 The main airport caters to many daily domestic flights around the Philippines and also Cebu Pacific Air flights from Singapore and Hong Kong.

 - Boat: The port at Cebu City is the busiest in the Philippines and you can connect to the majority of shipping lines here, from Cebu to Manila, Davao, Cagayan de Oro or many other offshore islands.
 Boats are extremely cheap and a great option for travellers who are not short on time.

 Where to go next?

-- Bohol and Pangklao Island: These laid-back, tropical islands are just a two hour boat ride away from Cebu.
-Visit Bohol’s famous chocolate hills, see the world’s smallest primate, go diving, snorkeling or just relax on a beautiful white sandy beach.
+- Bohol and Panglao Island: These laid-back, tropical islands are just a two-hour boat ride away from Cebu.
+Visit Bohol’s famous chocolate hills, see the world’s smallest primate, go diving, snorkelling or just relax on a beautiful white sandy beach.

 - Bantayan Island: Head to Bantayan to experience authentic, local island life, complete with encounters with hundreds of chicken farms!